5c00by/HomeLab/HomeLab.md

    Current VM's Installed:

  Android X86:
- Os:

   - Android 8.0
   - 32Gb in size
  Uses:
    - Android Os Rom testing and App testing with ADB Sideload

  Windows:
- OS:

   - Windows 7 R2
   - 100gb in size
  Uses:
    - Testing Exploits and in the rare case Windows was needed for anything.

  # Servers
  - Quotom-Q575g6-s05 Mini Pc (Intel 7th generation i7 processor 16 gig of Ram/Kingston SUV500MS/ 240Gb SSD/ Kingston 120 SSD/ DualBand Wireless AC7260 pci Wifi/Bluetooth Adapter with Two Dual Band 7dbi 2.4Ghz/5ghz antennas/ Additional Twilio Backup Sim is also installed onboard but not currently active) "Site A"

  - ASUS M5A97 R2.0 AM3+ AMD 970 SATA 6Gb/s USB 3.0 ATX AMD Motherboard (AmdFx 8350 processor 16gb Ram(expanding to 32 later)/ Samsung 512gb SSD, WD Black 2TB hard drive, 2.5" WD Blue 1Tb Drive( Planned migration to 6 WD IronWolf Green 4tb drives)/ AMD RX560 4gb Graphics Card/ AMD RX560 2gb Graphics Card 9 non-crossfire) "Site B" ( will be used as another Proxmox Node with Both Graphics Cards being in use for up to 2 seperate VM's for thin clients and HTPC usage With Plex)

- -Asus AMD Zacate E350-m1-Pro- (Amd A5 processor, 10gb Ram, 6 WD 3tb Green Drives, AMD R7 4gb Graphics Card) "Site C" Will be used as a proxmox node but will mainly be used for Cloud Storage with NextCloud
+ - Asus AMD Zacate E350-m1-Pro- (Amd A5 processor, 10gb Ram, 6 WD 3tb Green Drives, AMD R7 4gb Graphics Card) "Site C" Will be used as a proxmox node but will mainly be used for Cloud Storage with NextCloud

  - HP Proliant Mlgg3 Server (4gb of ram, Intel Xeon Processor 3.06GHz) (possible use as a dedicated mailserver due to age)